LyfeOnEdge/HBUpdater/readme.md

 ## package management
-    HBUpdater uses a heavily modified python rewrite of vgmoose's [libget](https://github.com/vgmoose/libget) It should be compatible with the Appstore, except packages not offered by the appstore will not show up in vgmoose's appstore.
+    HBUpdater uses a heavily modified python rewrite of vgmoose's [libget](https://github.com/vgmoose/libget) It should be compatible with vgmooses [Homebrew Appstore](https://github.com/vgmoose/hb-appstore), except packages not also offered by the appstore will not show up in vgmoose's appstore.

 ##### Want to contribute?
 Have ideas?
 Questions?
 Great!
 You can find me here: